-Which is to say that they don’t particular care about the results of their actions.
+Which is to say that they don’t particularly care about the results of their actions.
 They only care to address the guilt and shame that they’re currently feeling.

 In fact, a lot of people end up confusing their emotions for actual progress, which is precisely how people get stuck in these cycles of guilt and shame related to their inability to succeed.

 I also think a large part of the reason why people resort to this idea of willpower is precisely because it’s a largely thoughtless exercise.

 It’s really easy to just say “It’s because I didn’t have enough willpower”, than actually engage in meaningful change, and this an especially huge issue for those seeking recovery.